jamzi/devhealth/README.md

 ## Contributing

 We encourage you to contribute to DevHealth!
-You can propose a new topic or write your own article by opening a new issue [here](https://github.com/jamzi/devhealth/issues/new).
+You can propose a new topic by opening a new issue [here](https://github.com/jamzi/devhealth/issues/new).
+To get started with writing your own post on DevHealth, see the steps below:

+- Fork and clone the DevHealth repo
+- Install NPM packages
+- Run the blog locally: `yarn start` or `npm start` and visit `localhost:8000`
+- Create a new branch and add your blog post content to /content/{your-topic}
+- Submit a PR to the main repo.